Iwaizumi doesn't know what's wrong with Oikawa.

 "Oikawa," he growls.
 He covers his face with his hands.
 It was a simple task.
 So simple to the point he managed to royally fuck it up.
 He doesn't know how he's going home or how he's going to continue living with this memory.

-He's so grounded in his misery, he is taken by surprise when he feels something dabbing at his crotch.
+He's so grounded in his misery that he's taken by surprise when he feels something dabbing at his crotch.
 Iwaizumi rears back so fast, leaping off of his seat, heart beating up an erratic rhythm in his ribs.
 His self control all but flies out the window when he stutters out in a strangled yelp," OKAY, NO MORE TOUCHING PLEASE."

 This time Oikawa makes an 'o' shape with his mouth and his eyes are wide with surprise.